efabless/openlane2/docs/source/getting_started/newcomers/index.md

 #### Final Results

-Inside the run directory, you may have noticed there is another, non-step specific folder named `final`.
+Inside the run directory, you may have noticed there is another, non-specific step folder named `final`.

-`final` contains a number of directories that contain all the different layout views produced by the flow.
+`final` contains several directories that contain all the different layout views produced by the flow.
 It looks like this:

 ```text